Julian Zelizer: Trump has a chance to make good on promise to defy Washington norms

 But this would not be enough.
 He needs to show with his feet, and not just his mouth, that he is serious about making deals.
 The most important step that he could take is to allow Democrats to present a new version of an infrastructure stimulus that would create jobs and boost spending for blue collar and middle class Americans.

 The odds of Trump doing any of these three options are low.
-From the moment he won the general election, he has towed the Republican Party line -- except on the issue of Russia.
-He has done little to appeal to Democrats, and he has only continued with the incendiary partisan rhetoric
+From the moment he won the general election, he has towed the Republican Party line – except on the issue of Russia.
+He has done little to appeal to Democrats, and he has only continued with the incendiary partisan rhetoric of the campaign.

 But when it comes to Trump, one can never make assumptions.
 Perhaps in the lead up to the inauguration he will want to show that some of the skills he is always boasting about can actually be put into effect.
 That would be the biggest surprise of all.